 Where is the future of architecture and the construction industry heading?
 Will it be sustainable?
-What are the chances of that happening? Álvaro Siza is an artist who designs not only architecture, but also jewellery, furniture, and functional objects, not to mention his work with drawing and painting.
+What are the chances of that happening? Álvaro Siza is an artist who designs not only architecture, but also jewelry, furniture, and functional objects, not to mention his work with drawing and painting.
 In just a few days time, he will be answering our questions in the Future Builders studio.
-The latest interview in the series inspired by leading Polish and European aluminium joinery manufacturer ALUPROF SA is scheduled for 3.00 PM on 14th October.
+The latest interview in the series inspired by leading Polish and European aluminum joinery manufacturer ALUPROF SA is scheduled for 3.00 PM on 14th October.

 Listen to an architectural star

 Builders’ is a contemporary platform engaging with perspectives of

 development in architecture, new technologies and trends.
 Taking the

 form of a series of interviews and discussions, it is bringing

 together a remarkable audience of young students focused on the